 You can also go to a hospital emergency room and ask for a psychological evaluation.

 If you don’t know where to begin getting mental health, substance use, or emotional help for yourself or someone you know–start with Colorado Crisis Services.
 They provide confidential and immediate support 24/7/365.
-If you are in crisis or need help dealing with one, call this toll-free number, 844.493.8255, to speak to a trained professional.
+If you are in crisis or need help dealing with one, call this toll-free number, 844.493.8255 (TALK), to speak to a trained professional.

 You may also want to visit Colorado Crisis Services website for more information on their walk-in crisis services and other resources.

 National Suicide Prevention Lifeline – Call 800.273.8255 (TALK) or 800.SUICIDE

 If you or someone you know is in crisis—whether they are considering suicide or not—please call the toll-free Lifeline at 800.273.8255 (TALK) or 800.SUICIDE to speak with a trained crisis counselor 24/7.

 The National Suicide Prevention Lifeline connects you with a crisis center in the Lifeline network closest to your location.
 Your call will be answered by a trained crisis worker who will listen empathetically and without judgment.
 The crisis worker will work to ensure that you feel safe and help identify options and information about mental health services in your area.
 Your call is confidential and free.

 Crisis Text Line

 Text TALK to 38255 to connect with trained counselors.
 Free, confidential, 24/7.